 Common Plant Diseases – Viral Diseases:

 Most viral diseases are incurable.
-Seasonal crops and short duration plants such as Banana and Papaya afflicted with viral infections.
-Aphids are main causes of several viral diseases.
+Seasonal crops and short-duration plants such as Banana and Papaya afflicted with viral infections.
+Aphids are the main cause of several viral diseases.
 By controlling aphids, viral infections may be avoided to some degree.
 Some of the viral diseases include Bunchy top of Banana, leaf curl of Tomato and brinjal, Chilli and Papaya, the yellow mosaic foliage of okra.

 Common Plant Diseases – Downy Mildew: